mauriciolarroque/Bikeshare-Case-Study/README2.md

 <br>

-* Before we can even begin to analyze this data, there are some problematic data points that we need to address.
+* From these results, several red flags popped up.
+There were a lot of problematic data points that needed to be addressed before moving forward.

   * The maximum values were surprising, to say the least.
 Two of our entries here are greater than `6000` miles!